U.S. Department of Energy - Energy Efficiency and Renewable Energy

 Based on discussions with the technical monitor and interactions with your local subject-matter points of contact, coordinators should develop a script.
 Use the Sample Video Script as an example when developing your script.

 During production, Clean Cities coordinators record video on location based on the script and review the footage on location to ensure quality.
 You should verify video signal quality, audio clarity, resolution, and scene composition.
 When possible, you should shoot several takes to cover different approaches.
 You also should identify graphics, still photos, and additional stock footage to help tell your story.

 Deliver your footage and supporting materials to the NREL technical monitor through the file transfer protocol (FTP).
 Email the NREL technical monitor to request FTP instructions and log-in information.

 Clean Cities coordinators should keep raw footage for future use.
 The production team uses the footage from the coordinators to edit the video, develop animations, and prepare graphics and voiceover according to the script.

 Where directed by the NREL technical monitor, the production team can enhance the video with digital effects and computer graphics animation.
 The production team might contact coordinators during the post-production process with any questions on the script or footage.

 Coordinators and the NREL technical monitor review the video via a link provided by the production team, where they outline minor corrections.
 Comments should be provided to the production team and the NREL technical monitor via email.

 Step 7: Upload Final Video

-The production team uploads the final video to the Clean Cities YouTube channel and delivers an electronic copy to the NREL technical monitor.
+The production team uploads the final video to the Clean Cities YouTube channel and delivers an electronic copy to the NREL technical monitor and Clean Cities coordinator.